Last updated on March 3, 2026

 Retether is a mass reanimation spell for auras only.
 I wonder if all kinds of enchantments would be too strong.
 Either way, the ceiling for this spell is the number of good auras you have in your graveyard at a given time.

-#22.
+#25.
 Mantle of the Ancients

 Mantle of the Ancients

 Mantle of the Ancients is similar to Retether except that all auras go to the same creature.
-As with all auras, if the creature dies when the spell is resolving, you won’t get anything, so be sure you have a hexproof creature or protection ready.
+As with all auras, if the creature dies before the spell resolves, you won’t get anything, so be sure you have a hexproof creature or protection ready.
 Mantle of the Ancients is excellent for aura decks that just got their board wiped to start rebuilding.
 Creatures like Champion of the Flame or Kor Spiritdancer are prime targets for this spell for the added benefit you’ll get.

-#21.
+#24.
 Harnessed Snubhorn

 Harnessed Snubhorn

 Harnessed Snubhorn is a weird case.
 It’s clearly made for Limited purposes, but in a set that didn’t have an official Limited format (March of the Machine: The Aftermath).
-I guess you can add it to your enchantment-based EDH decks since it’s a nice body and once enchanted with an aura that gives trample or flying, this card can frequently go to town and get value.
+I guess you can add it to your enchantment-based EDH decks since it’s a nice body, and once enchanted with an aura that gives trample or flying, this card can frequently go to town and get value.

-#20.
+#23.
 Cleansing Meditation

 Cleansing Meditation